impostorsguides/impostorsguides.github.io/rbenv/1-m-content.md

 The & character has a special meaning here, according to [the GNU docs](https://web.archive.org/web/20220608181534/https://www.gnu.org/software/gawk/manual/html_node/String-Functions.html) for the "sub()" function:

-> If the special character ‘&' appears in replacement, it stands for the precise substring that was matched by regexp.
+> If the special character '&' appears in replacement, it stands for the precise substring that was matched by regexp.
 (If the regexp can match more than one string, then this precise substring may vary.)
 For example:
 >
 > ```
 > { sub(/candidate/, "& and his wife"); print }
 > ```
 >
-> changes the first occurrence of ‘candidate' to ‘candidate and his wife' on each input line.
+> changes the first occurrence of 'candidate' to 'candidate and his wife' on each input line.

 In this case, the docs say that the function "changes the first occurrence", but that's just because the function that the doc is discussing here is the "sub" function.
 Under the docs for "gsub", we see:

-> As in sub(), the characters ‘&' and ‘\' are special...
+> As in sub(), the characters '&' and '\' are special...

 Next block of code: